cmaddux/neo4j-graph-group/README.md

 `MATCH (n) RETURN n`

 If you want to try to make a large random graph, use the script in `app/core/scripts`.
-Constants can be modified to change the size of the graph, then run `node generator` to build the graph, calculate and print groups and tear down the graph.
+Constants can be modified to change the size of the graph, then run `node generator` to build the graph, calculate and print groups and tear down the graph (by default builds a 1k node graph with random edges).

 Note that for large graphs, increasing the `SPARCITY_FACTOR` even just a tiny bit creates a much more interconnected graph and will make it take longer to build the graph.